 Desalinated water is used for absorption of ethylene oxide in the production of ethylene oxide and cooling of reactants in the production of both ethylene oxide and surfactants.
 We purchase desalinated water from Jiahua Industrial Park Co, a company ultimately controlled by Mr. Guan and Ms. Han.
-Please refer to the section headed "Connected transactions - Continuing connected transactions subject to reporting, announcement and independent shareholders' approval requirements - Supply agreements - Water and miscellaneous materials supply agreement" in this document for further details on the transaction.
+Please refer to the section headed "Connected transactions - Continuing connected transactions subject to reporting, announcement and independent shareholders' approval requirements - Supply agreements - Water and miscellaneous materials supply agreement" in this prospectus for further details on the transaction.
 In order to reduce water usage and waste water discharge, we have installed water treatment facilities in our Sanjiang Production Plants for water recycling purpose.
 During the Track Record Period, we did not experience any water shortage.

 Steam is used for heating of reactants in the production of both ethylene oxide and surfactants.
 We purchase steam for heating of reactants from Jiahua Industrial Park Co, a company ultimately controlled by Mr. Guan and Ms. Han.
-Please refer to the section headed "Connected transactions - Continuing connected transactions subject to reporting, announcement and independent shareholders' approval requirements - Supply agreements - High pressure steam supply agreement" in this document for further details on the transaction.
+Please refer to the sections headed "Connected transactions - Continuing connected transactions subject to reporting, announcement and independent shareholders' approval requirements - Supply agreements - High pressure steam supply agreement" and "Connected transactions - Continuing connected transactions subject to reporting, announcement and independent shareholders' approval requirements - Supply agreements - Low pressure steam supply agreement" in this prospectus for further details on the transactions.
 Steam is also used for vaporising the ethylene we imported.
 Ethylene in gaseous state is then transported to our Jiaxing Production Plant through our own pipelines.
 We purchase steam for vaporisation of ethylene from Jiaxing Rewang, a company which is owned as to 40% by Jiahua Industrial Park Co.
+Please refer to the section headed "Connected transactions - Continuing connected transactions exempt from reporting, annual review, announcement and independent shareholders' approval requirements - Purchasing low pressure steam from Jiaxing Rewang - Low pressure steam supply agreement with Jiaxing Rewang" in this prospectus for further details on the transaction.